 New York City locals know how difficult it can be to find someplace to go that’s actually open on Christmas Day (December 25).
 So here’s a roundup of a things to do in the city that sound like fun, whether you live in New York or are here for a visit, and whether you celebrate the holiday, or not.

-Get Centered at Central Park Zoo.
+2. Get Centered at Central Park.
 The Central Park Zoo is open 365 days a year, including Christmas Day (10am – 4:30pm).
 Winter can be a great time to visit because the air is cooler and some of the animals are more active.
 General Admission tickets include entry to the Main Zoo and Tisch Children’s Zoo.
 Or you can opt for the Total Experience tickets for entry to the Main Zoo, Tisch Children’s Zoo, and 4-D Theater.
 The Central Park Zoo is located near the southeast corner of Central Park in New York City.

-Go ice skating in Central Park.
+3. Get Active in Central Park.
+You can rent bikes, or book a guided Christmas Day two-hour bike tour of Central Park.
+You can also go ice skating in Central Park.
 Central Park’s Wollman Rink is open for skating on December 25, from 10am – 11pm.
 This is the famous New York skating rink featured in the movies Love Story and Serendipity.
 You can skate with a spectacular view of the NYC skyline.
 Follow the link above for fees, including for skate rental and lockers.
 (There’s also a spectator fee.)
 Located on the East Side of Central Park, between 62nd and 63rd Streets, New York, NY.
 FYI: We verified this personally with Wollman Rink.

-Roll with the Rockettes.
+4. Roll with the Rockettes.
 The Radio City Rockettes Christmas Spectacular performs on Christmas Day (get tickets early before they sell out).
 Although several discount ticket sources offer deals on tickets to the show for many dates in December, Christmas Day may not be available with these offers.
 Location: Radio City Music Hall, 1260 Avenue of the Americas.

-Just go Jewish.
+9. Just go Jewish.
 Two NYC museums to visit on December.
 25: The Jewish Museum (1109 5th Ave at 92nd Street), open 11am – 5pm; and the Museum of Jewish Heritage (Edmond J. Safra Plaza, 36 Battery Place), open 11am – 5pm.